nerab/dropcaster/README.markdown

 With all required pieces in place, we could generate the podcast feed.
 Just before we do that, we will inspect the feed by running the following commands:

-    $ cd ~/Dropbox/Public
+    $ cd ~/public_html
     $ dropcaster

-(The above lines assume that you are using Dropbox, and that there is at least one mp3 file in `~/Dropbox/Public`).
+(The above lines assume that `public_html` is the web server's document root, and that there is at least one mp3 file in `public_html`).

 Dropcaster will print the feed to standard-out, without writing it to disk.
 When you are happy with the results, call Dropcaster again, but redirect the output to a file, this time:

     $ dropcaster > index.rss

-If all went well, you will now have a valid podcast feed in your Dropbox, listing all mp3 files as podcast episodes.
+If all went well, you will now have a valid podcast feed in `public_html`, listing all mp3 files as podcast episodes.
 Please see the section [Publish Your Feed](#publish-your-feed) for details on how to find the public URL of your feed.

 # Use Cases

 ## Publish a New Episode

-1. Drop the mp3 file into the Dropbox Public folder (e.g. `~/Dropbox/Public`), and then run the following command in the directory where the mp3 files reside:
+1. Drop the mp3 file into the `public_html` folder, and then run the following command in that directory:

        $ dropcaster > index.rss

-1. Dropbox will sync the updated index.rss file to its web server and any podcast client will download the new episode as soon as it has loaded the updated index.rss.
+1. Sync the updated index.rss file to the public web server, and any podcast client will download the new episode as soon as it has loaded the updated index.rss.

 ## Delete an Episode

-Remove the mp3 you want to delete from the Dropbox Public folder, and then run the following command in the directory where the remaining mp3 files reside:
+1. Remove the mp3 you want to delete from the `public_html` folder, and then run the following command in the directory where the remaining mp3 files reside:

     $ dropcaster > index.rss

+1. Sync the updated index.rss file to the public web server.
+Podcast clients will no longer download the removed episode.

 ## Replace an Episode With an Updated File

-In the Dropbox Public folder, replace the mp3 you want to update with a new version, and then run the following command in the directory where the mp3 files reside:
+1. In the `public_html` folder, replace the mp3 you want to update with a new version, and then run the following command in the directory where the mp3 files reside:

     $ dropcaster > index.rss

-## Publish Your Feed

-1. Re-generate the feed to make sure the it is up to date (see above):

-       $ dropcaster > index.rss

-1. In your Dropbox Public folder, right-click the index.rss and select "Dropbox / Copy public link".
-This copies the public, HTTP-addressable link to your podcast into the clipboard.
-1. Publish this link and tell people to subscribe to it.
+1. Sync the updated index.rss file to the public web server.
+Podcast clients detect the change and download the updated episode.

 ## Generate a Podcast Feed for a Subset of the Available MP3 Files